KannonZenetism/zenetism-field-physics/the-zenetist-canon/canonical-stabilization/prose-formatting-reference.md

 - IL₅ → IL₄ → IL₃ → IL₂ → IL₁

 This reflects the emanation sequence beginning at L₅ (Theon as first centropic hypostasis) and proceeding through subsequent strata to L₁ (embodied).
-The L₁ → L₅ sequence describes the acclivous return arc rather than the emanation sequence and is generally not used for static listings.
+The L₁ → L₅ sequence describes the acclivous return arc rather than the emanation sequence and does not generally appear in static listings.

 ## Range Notation